How to Make Collard Greens in a Slow Cooker

 • 1 tsp Salt

-• Change the slow cooker setting to slow cook on high.
+3. Change the slow cooker setting to high.
 Add the ham hocks and half of your collard greens.

-• Season with the red pepper flakes, black pepper and salt then cover and allow it to cook until your greens begin to shrink.
+5. Season with the red pepper flakes, black pepper and salt, then cover and allow them to cook until your greens begin to shrink.

-• Add the remaining collard greens and allow your green to cook for 3 and a half hours or until your greens have reached your desired tenderness.
+6. Add the remaining collard greens and allow your greens to cook for 3 and a half hours or until they have reached your desired tenderness.

 One Comment